+The next step after attending the General Info Session is for students to sign up in our office for a “Which Program for Me?” meeting.
+In this session students meet with a member of CGE staff in groups of 10 or less who helps them identify programs that would be a good fit for them.
 Students must apply for their programs before the application deadline, which falls in October for the Fall and March for the Spring.
 More information about the application process can be found in the CGE Programs Passport.
 Applications received after the published deadline will only be considered on a space-available basis.

 Safety is an issue at the forefront of many parents' minds when they think of their student studying abroad.
 The Center for Global Education has developed a comprehensive safety and emergency response plan and monitors State Department safety bulletins daily.
 In addition, all HWS programs have local staff, or our own Faculty Directors, on site with the students.
 In a true emergency, the CGE and HWS reserve the right to cancel or bring back a program in progress.
 In the unlikely event this should happen, HWS will make all reasonable accommodations to ensure that students will receive academic credit.